whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;Ambassador Firix,&#8221; she said evenly. &#8220;Are you aware that your secretary is Hound slavestock, probably from Cass Rumoro?&#8221; Firix blinked.

-In a moment several things happened.
+Several things happened then.
 Gonsevero, taken off guard for only a moment, gathered himself and plunged towards her with silent speed.
 She backed another step, feeling painfully slow, and slower.
+She beheld a slow world, in which wind-ruffled cloth moved languidly, and sound itself slowed to a muffled drag.

 It was her _imtir_, saving her life by shifting her awareness into the battle mode that made time pass slowly: the great advantage of Humano fighters.
-She moved far less quickly than the small man, but her actions were so precise that her movements were shorter and smaller.
+She moved far less quickly than the small man, but she could begin reacting to him before he had well begun to move.

 The thin blade that had appeared in Gonsevero&#8217;s hand slid in, not reaching her, and then back in a stroke to open the muscles of her forearm; but her arm was already moving out of the path of the backstroke.
 The ultimate Humano combat dictum: _Do not be there when the blow lands._

 It was the only opening he was to have.
 Alesa, in a low flat dive of breathtaking beauty and skill, glided like a swimmer between them, slicing with the flat of her hand to strike the knife up and away.
 The dagger in her other hand was already darting at his thigh, and he barely evaded in time.
-Alesa curled and rolled, up before Gonsevero could take advantage.
+Alesa curled and rolled to the stone floor, up before Gonsevero could take advantage.

 Zemena continued to back away, seeing Patru step forward to grapple Firix by the arm.
 The Ambassador was drawing a pistol from under a fold of her beautiful robe, but he quickly twisted the hand so that she dropped it.